 When you explore the IFTTT site, you will see that there are many other 'applets' or recipes you can use to subscribe to RSS feeds in other applications.
 For example, you could perform a keyword search of the feed by DOI and send a Slack message each time an article that someone evaluates and on the Research Square preprint server.
 Instead of Slack, we could trigger a tweet, SMS - or ring a bell in the lab 🔔.

-Try it out and let us know how you get on :)
+Try these examples out and let us know how you get on :)